piranha/gostatic/README.md

 Each command consists of a name of processor and (possibly) some arguments.
 Arguments are separated by spaces.

+Note: if a file has no rules whatsoever, it will be copied to exactly same location at destination as it was in source without being read into memory.
+So heavy images etc shouldn't be a problem.

 ### Constants

 There are three configuration constants. `SOURCE` and `OUTPUT` speak for